Zoe-creator/Calendar/README.md

 - showing today's weather
 - sending a message if today===birthday
-- have both select by specific year/month and change by next/previous working
 - add todo to a specific day, and shows on description

 ## Second API